midshipman/twilio-retell-serverless/README.md

 7. Build the project with `npm run build` or `yarn build`
 8. Deploy the project to Twilio with `npm run deploy` or `yarn deploy`
 9. You can also run locally with `twilio serverless start --functions-folder dist/functions --ngrok=""` to start a local ngrok server

+## Added functions:
+- summarize the call and send it via SMS and email
+- include a sample Airline prompt to change the flight
+- use Airtable form to modify prompt, and update it for agent

 ## Environment file
 Configure you environment file as follows, inserting the respective values for your account on Twilio and Retell.ai